• Skip to primary navigation

 This quiche with bacon and peas is easy to whip up for a breakfast, brunch, or lunch!
 It is made easy by using refrigerated pie dough.
 It's flavorful and delicious!

 Okay, two days ago was the unofficial kickoff of summer, but technically it's still spring!
-So I whipped up this spring quiche that has lots of yummy green goodness in it in the form of peas and green onions.
-Mmmm.
-Not sold yet?
-It also has BACON.
-And shallots.
-And a lots of sharp cheddar cheese.
+So I whipped up this spring quiche with bacon and peas that has lots of yummy green goodness in it.

 Ingredients: